 The Three Weeks, commencing with the 17th of Tammuz, focused us on the tragedies contributing to this day’s sorrowful nature.
-Talmud Taanis 28b records Moses’ smashing of the Tablets as one of these tragedies.
-As he descended from Sinai with those two sapphire Tablets bearing God’s laws, he encountered the Jews sinning with the Gold Calf.
-He responded by breaking the Tablets.
+Talmud Taanis 28b records Moses’ smashing of the tablets as one of these tragedies.
+As he descended from Sinai with those two sapphire tablets bearing God’s laws, he encountered the Jews sinning with the Gold Calf.
+He responded by breaking the tablets.
 A wise Rabbi explained he did so, lest the Jews continue their sin, projecting their idolatrous expression onto these divinely inspired objects, just as they were doing regarding the Calf.
-Moses broke the Tablets to eliminate this possibility, to which, God agreed.
+Moses broke the tablets to eliminate this possibility, to which, God agreed.
 We might think the service of the Gold Calf as more worthy of making the list of tragedies.
-But as my friend Howard suggested, sin is not a “loss”, but a waste.
+But as a friend suggested, sin is not a “loss,” but a waste.
 A true “loss” is the removal of something of value or a failure to realize a gain.
-That loss was the Tablets.
-The removal of the positive is loss, not the engagement in the negative, the latter being “harm”.
+That loss was the tablets.
+The removal of the positive is loss, not the engagement in the negative, the latter being “harm.”
 Similarly, we mourn the loss of the Temple, and not the idolatry or enmity between the Jews that precipitated those two losses, although the latter are evils for which we must repent.

 What I will eventually suggest herein astonished me, but I feel Maimonides’ words point to this discovery…

 The Guide for the Perplexed (Book I, chap. lxvi)